lifeBalance/c_exam/README/05/algorithms/options.md

 00000000 00000000 00000000 00000000
 ```

-As you can see, in both cases we still must print the bytes.
+ As you can see, in this case we still must print the bytes, even though all the bits are `0`.

 ## My Approach
 For this exercise I used the following helper functions: